nwolverson/atom-ide-purescript/README.md

 Provided from `psc-ide`.
 Make sure your project is built first.

-Completions will be sourced from modules imported in the current file.
+Completions will be sourced from all available modules by default; this is configurable to just those imported in the current file, in which case explicitly (re-)triggering the completion will expand to show all modules.

+Imports will be inserted automatically for completions!
+Again this is configurable.

 ## Tooltips